-- Read Traveling Mom for more Multigenerational Family Travel Tips – like THESE!
+- Read Traveling Mom for more Multigenerational Family Travel ideas

 Of course we look forward to staying in the Disney Resorts again in the future, but when we travel with a large crew like this again, we are so happy to know that Characters Corner exists as a great option.
 We look forward to planning our next trip there in the future!